 Hiring a housekeeper in Johannesburg

-It is very important for expats to think about what exactly they would expect from a domestic worker to avoid misunderstandings and disappointment later on.
+It is important for expats to think about what exactly they would expect from a domestic worker to avoid misunderstandings and disappointment later on.
 Many expats who move to Johannesburg have never had domestic help before but, even so, they need to think about how their worker's day should look.
 After all, they will be spending a lot of time in the same space.

-One of the biggest mistakes expats make is to hire someone without prior work experience or references.
+One of the biggest mistakes expats make is hiring someone without prior work experience or references.
 Simply hiring the neighbour's maid's sister when she comes knocking is not ideal, just as it wouldn't be in any other profession.
 The best way to find a housekeeper is through word of mouth in the neighbourhood or within the expat community, where there is typically a high turnover whenever people relocate.
 Some estates also have a newsletter with a classifieds section, while online classifieds can also be checked for advertisements.

 Employment contracts for domestic workers